Voter Information

 Just click on the Elections tab and choose the Vote By Mail in the drop down menu.

-If you have voted by mail in a previous year, you may need to update your vote by mail status.
+If you have voted by mail in a previous election cycle, you will need to update your Vote by Mail status.
 Check to be sure!

 ANY REGISTERED VOTER can vote by mail if they get their application in by the deadline.